 Criminal Justice Faculty

-Varies by quarter; call for appointment
+Varies by quarter, call for appointment

-Dr. Forst, who joined Shoreline in 2001, retired at the rank of Captain from the Boca Raton, FL Police Services Department.
+Capt.
+Forst, who joined Shoreline in 2001, retired at the rank of Captain from the Boca Raton, FL Police Services Department.
 During her career she spent time in patrol, investigations, training, recruiting and hiring, internal affairs, and support services.
 The majority of her career was spent in patrol, including a 3-year assignment as Commander of the uniform division during which time she received the "Outstanding Community Service" award for 1994.

-She earned her Bachelor degree in Criminal Justice, her Master's degree in Community College Education, and her Doctorate in Adult Education from Florida Atlantic University in Boca Raton.
+She earned her bachelor degree in Criminal Justice, her master's degree in Community College Education, and her doctorate in Adult Education from Florida Atlantic University in Boca Raton.
 She is a graduate of the University of Louisville's Sex Crime Investigation school, Northwestern University's School of Police Staff and Command, and Outward Bound.

-Dr. Forst has taught as an adjunct instructor at Florida Atlantic University, Palm Beach Community College and Northwestern University School of Police Staff and Command.
+Capt.
+Forst has taught as an adjunct instructor at Florida Atlantic University, Palm Beach Community College and Northwestern University School of Police Staff and Command.
 Her dissertation addressed Attitudes Toward Rape and she has written numerous articles on women in law enforcement, crimes against women, community policing, and aging.
 She is the author of The Aging of America: A Handbook for Police Officers, (Charles C. Thomas publishers, 2000) and she is the co-author, with John S. Dempsey, of Introduction to Policing (Wadsworth Publishing, 2008, 2010, 2012 and Police (2013) published by Delmar Publishing.

-Dr. Forst member of Academy of Criminal Justice Sciences (ACJS) the International Association of Women Police (IAWP) the International Association of Chiefs of Police (IACP) as well as the Washington Association of Sheriffs and Police Chiefs (WASPC).
+Capt.
+Forst member of Academy of Criminal Justice Sciences (ACJS) the International Association of Women Police (IAWP) the International Association of Chiefs of Police (IACP) as well as the Washington Association of Sheriffs and Police Chiefs (WASPC).